 There are many and varied types of cyber threats occurring every day.
 Depending on the needs of the business, cyber insurance can provide cover for:

 Ransomware and extortion: in the event that a hacker tries to hold your business to ransom, cyber insurance would cover the ransom cost and provide support to manage the situation.
 It would also provide the services to restore system security.
+For more information on how to protect your business against a potential ransomware attack, read this Ransomware Readiness Guide.

 Breach costs: providing support in the event of a data breach, such as undertaking investigations and providing legal and communications services.
 It would also provide the services to restore system security.